madprops/airc/README.md

 ---

-Changes to any config are saved in `config.user.json`.
+Changes to any config through commands are saved automatically in `config.user.json`.

 `config.json` is left intact and used for default values.